NMS Mărășești: Kingdom of Romania

 Romania purchased Nibbio and Sparviero in 1920.
 Nibbio became Mărășești and Sparviero was renamed Mărăști when they were commissioned upon arriving in Romania on 1 July 1920.
 The ships were formally re-classified as destroyers and assigned to the newly formed Counter-torpedo Division (Diviziunea Contratorpiloarelor) which was renamed as the Destroyer Squadron (Escadrila de Distrugătoare) on 1 April 1927.
 The sisters were sent to Italy in 1925–1926 for a refit where they had their 152 mm guns replaced by two twin-gun 120 mm Schneider-Canet-Armstrong 1918/19 turrets, one each fore and aft of the superstructure, and a fifth gun on a platform amidships.
-The aft 76 mm guns removed during this time.
+The aft 76 mm guns were removed during this time.
 Fire-control systems were fitted the following year.
 The Squadron was visited by King Carol II of Romania and the Prime Minister, Nicolae Iorga, on 27 May 1931.
 By 1940, the midships 120 mm gun had been replaced by a pair of twin-gun French Hotchkiss 13.2 mm anti-aircraft machinegun mounts and the remaining 76 mm guns by a pair of German 3.7 cm SK C/30 AA guns.
 Depth charge racks had been fitted on the stern and an Italian depth charge thrower was added.
 The ships could carry 40 depth charges or 50 mines.
 These changes reduced the displacement of the sisters to 1410 LT at standard load and 1723 LT at deep load.